Apply these 3 skills to define and execute your leadership vision.

 SpaceX is an aerospace organization with the vision to enable human life on Mars.
 There are many obstacles in the team’s path to achieving that vision.
 Advances in human understanding and technology to sustain life on the trip to the red planet have not yet been accomplished.
 That does not deter individuals on the SpaceX team from trying because, as they put it on their website, they were “founded under the belief that a future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.”
 Inspiring?
 Absolutely.

 Buy-in starts with how clear and exciting your leadership vision is, but it’s only sustained through the way you communicate it, celebrate it, and live it every day.
-People need to understand your leadership vision, be reminded of it, and see how you role model your vision to remain personally invested in it.
+People need to understand your leadership vision, be reminded of it, and see how your role model your vision to remain personally invested in it.
 But, perhaps most importantly, they need to understand the context and its overall intention.
 They need to understand the Why.
 Why are we going there?

 Leadership Vision Secret #2: Strategic Thinking

-When a financial news magazine asked executives what makes the world’s most respected companies truly great, the top factors they name are having strong management and a sound business strategy.
+When a financial news magazine asked executives what makes the world’s most respected companies truly great, the top factors they name are having a strong management and a sound business strategy.
 Although great strategic thinking may be among the rarest of executive skills, it is certainly one of the most important.

 Your strategy defines how you will achieve your leadership vision based on a number of internal and external factors.
 Vision is the search for meaning.
 Strategy is the route that we take to get there.
 It is simply the search for advantage, and it also ensures you are planning for potential issues in your market.
-Both of these things factor heavily into our strategic thinking because the strategy can never be done in the absence of destination, and the destination cannot be reached without a clear route.
+Both of these things factor heavily into our strategic thinking because the strategy can never be done in the absence of a destination, and the destination cannot be reached without a clear route.

 Strategic thinking can be developed by constructing “memories of the future.”
 When you think back to one of your fondest past memories what comes to your mind?
 You may vividly see people with whom you share the memory; see your surroundings; and sense the sights, sounds, and smells that were around you at that time.
 Do you recall how you felt during this memory?